libsemigroups/libsemigroups_pybind11/CONTRIBUTING.rst

     source etc/make-dev-environment.sh [package_manager]

-where [package_manager] is your favourite conda-like package manager, such as conda, mamba or micromamba.
+where [package_manager] is your favourite conda-like package manager, such as conda, mamba.
 The default value is mamba.
+Note that this DOES NOT *yet* work with micromamba.

 To build libsemigroups (with the above environment active):